 Law enforcement officers have often been the first responders when an individual is in a mental health crisis; the Fairfax County Police Department responded to nearly 10,000 mental health-related calls in calendar year 2020.
 Such calls, at times, can lead to incarceration for non-violent offenses precluding individuals from receiving appropriate treatment for behavioral health issues.
-Fairfax County identifies various points at which individuals may be diverted from potential arrest and incarceration to community-based services.
-Efforts are also underway to create co-responder teams, comprised of both behavioral health and law enforcement professionals, to enhance the County's response to behavioral health crisis calls.

-People with mental illness, substance use disorders, and/or developmental disabilities receive needed treatment services and supports, avoiding the cycle of criminal justice involvement.
+In accordance with best practices and in order to improve outcomes, Fairfax County identifies various points at which individuals may be diverted from engagement with law enforcement (including arrest and incarceration) to community-based services.
+Efforts are also underway to create co-responder teams, comprised of both behavioral health and law enforcement professionals, to enhance the County's response for individuals in behavioral health crisis.
+People with mental illness, substance use disorders and/or developmental disabilities receive needed treatment services and supports, avoiding the cycle of criminal justice involvement.
 Additionally, it is significantly less expensive to provide services in community-based settings than it is to deliver behavioral health services in a detention facility.

 Fairfax County continues to use local revenues for Diversion First, a Countywide initiative to provide alternatives to incarceration for people with behavioral health issues who come into contact with the criminal justice system.
-The program has already had a significant impact - since 2016, more than 2,400 people have been diverted from potential arrest.
+The program has already had a significant impact - since 2016 more than 2,400 people have been diverted from potential arrest.
 Additionally, there has been a 28 percent decrease in the behavioral health population with misdemeanor charges from 2015 to 2020.
 Over that same period, the number of inmates referred to Fairfax-Falls Church Community Services Board (CSB) jail-based services increased by 21 percent.
-Though the average daily population has decreased since FY 2008, the medical complexities of inmates have increased, with complex substance use and mental health disorders becoming more common.
+Though the average daily population has decreased since FY 2008, the medical complexities of inmates has increased, with complex substance use and mental health disorders becoming more common.